Panasonic FZ82 vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the FZ82) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ82 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the A99 II has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the A99 II from Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the FZ82 and A99 II can be found, respectively, in the Panasonic FZ82 Manual (free pdf) or the online Sony A99 II Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic FZ82 and the Sony A99 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.